IhateCreatingUserNames2/OpenSkill/OpenSkillLib/Readme.md

 **Confidence-gated retrieval.** The Neural-Socratic loop only expands search when confidence is below threshold, preventing unnecessary computation when the first retrieval round is already sufficient.

+**Graceful degradation.** Every injection mode has a fallback chain: cross-attention → prefix → verbalization → plain generation.
+The system works even with no trained injectors — it just uses the constraint text from SKILL.md instead.

 ## Disclaimer